arangodb/docs/3.7/aql/execution-and-performance-optimizer.md

   locally without network communication.
   Depends on *remove-unnecessary-remote-scatter* rule.

+- `remove-distribute-nodes` _(Enterprise Edition only)_:
+  combines *DistributeNode*s into one if possible.
+This rule will trigger if two adjacent *DistributeNode*s share the same input variables and therefore can be optimized into a single *DistributeNode*.

 - `remove-unnecessary-remote-scatter`:
   will appear if a RemoteNode is followed by a ScatterNode, and the ScatterNode is only followed by calculations or the SingletonNode.
 In this case, there is